Virtual Occupational Therapy Services

 What is a virtual service?

-• Occupational therapists registered in British Columbia, or Quebec require registration in Nova Scotia when providing virtual services.
+Occupational therapists registered in Nova Scotia providing remote (virtual) services:

 When an OT does not need to be registered in a secondary jurisdiction